How to use GitHub October 14, 2018

 Committing changes into Git is akin to pressing the "Save" button in a text editor: you should do it all the time.
 It's almost impossible to lose work once it's been committed into Git.
 So, since you don't want to lose work, commit often!
 Don't worry about messy commits: you can always amend the last commit to fix it later or even squash multiple commits together to tidy it up.
 Don't let that hinder you from committing often.
 To commit changes into Git, simply follow these instructions:

-2. Using cd commands, navigate to your project's folder
+commands, navigate to your project's folder - Run the

 6.1 Rebase often